tta-icml2025/tta-icml2025.github.io/docs/source/schedule.rst

 Workshop Schedule
 =================

-The workshop will take place in the morning of June 18th, 2024.
+The workshop dates are Jul.
+18 & 19 and the date for this workshop is still being decided by the ICML workshop chairs.
+Stay tuned!

 .. rst-class:: table-hover